There are more than 40 student-run organizations at Georgetown McDonough, including:

 The McDonough Global Students Association (MGSA) provides a platform of growth and development for international students in the McDonough School of Business, especially in academic, professional, and social matters.
 MGSA provides students with academic opportunities to cultivate and enhance a global mindset; to explore, improve, and develop professional skills needed for obtaining internships and full-time global employment both within the private and nonprofit sector; and to strengthen relationships between students from different cultures.

 Contact: Dean Monija Amani

 The Georgetown University Real Estate Club (GUREC) connects undergraduate students to all facets of the real estate industry.
-Members of the organization are able to gain an incredible amount of exposure through property tours, speaking events with professionals, skill building workshops, case competitions, networking events with alumni, and more.
-Through a partnership with the McDonough School of Business’s Steers Center for Global Real Estate and its director Professor Mathew Cypher, GUREC strives to facilitate learning about the industry and starting a career in real estate for its members.
+Members are able to gain an incredible amount of exposure through property tours, speaking events with professionals, skill-building workshops, case competitions, networking events with alumni, and more.
+Through a partnership with the McDonough School of Business’s Steers Center for Global Real Estate and its director, Professor Matthew Cypher, GUREC strives to facilitate learning about the industry and starting a career in real estate for its members.

-Innovo Solutions is a student-run nonprofit organization incorporated in the District of Columbia.
-Our members team up to help nonprofit leaders and social entrepreneurs solve their most urgent challenges.
-This way, we help them reach their goals so that they can better live out their missions and generate greater social impact.
-Innovo Solutions also aims to develop social entrepreneurship and a commitment to serving nonprofits in the Georgetown community by fostering interaction among students, social entrepreneurs, and nonprofit leaders.
-We also train our members in strategy, finance, IT, and marketing through Innovo University so that they can learn new skills to serve our partners and make a difference.
+Innovo Consulting is a student-run nonprofit organization in the District of Columbia.
+Our members help nonprofit leaders and social entrepreneurs solve their most urgent challenges.
+This way, we help them reach their goals so they can better fulfill their missions and generate greater social impact.
+Innovo Consulting also aims to develop social entrepreneurship and a commitment to serving nonprofits in the Georgetown community by fostering interaction among students, social entrepreneurs, and nonprofit leaders.
+We train our members in strategy, finance, IT, and marketing through Innovo University to better serve our partners and make a difference.